krhyer/vue-music-checkpoint/README.md

 ### The Setup

 You should have from the previous checkpoint a fully functional app that searches the Itunes API for all of your favorite music.
-However the current state of that application is lacking a certian flare.
+However the current state of that application is lacking a curtain flare.

 It's time to level this app up with Vuejs.
 Your end goal should be an app which allows you to create a list of your favorite songs that you can easily change the order of and play at your discretion, without having to requery the itunesService.